mat888/saito-implementation-proposals/proposals/002_one-time-receive-outputs/002_one-time-receive-outputs.md

 "The basic functionality of a distributed contract system is the ability to determine transaction validity not just based on authorization from a private key, but also the internal state of the system in relation to the transaction."

 The author believes that one-time receive outputs are the simplest possible, and sufficiently simple transaction logic so as to not introduce exploits targeting validation node running the logic, which grants Saito the fundamental property required to trustlessly spend the native Saito token on the execution of arbitrary logic with negative externalities isolated to layer 2 systems.

+## 6. Alternative Approach Not Requiring a Saito Protocol Change

+If it is possible to solve this problem purely in the layer 2 implementation, it is worth understanding what, if any, trade-offs exist.
+The core issue is any situation where any user may send Saito in exchange for layer 2 logic execution - so it may be solved by limiting layer 2 logic such that only one address at a time is allowed to execute that logic.

+In the example of selling an NFT, rather than using the chain to post a public offer which can be acted upon, an informal offer is made public by Alice to sell her NFT for 100 Saito.
+Bob contacts her privately and informs her he is interested, and so Alice forms a transaction which says in layer 2 logic "When 100 Saito is sent to my address which references this transaction, transfer ownership of this NFT to him."

+So long as there are sufficient safety conditions in place on the layer 2, such as "Alice may not overwrite this offer to a different address than Bob's or with a different price until X blocks later," Bob can send the Saito tokens ensured that as long as his transaction is published before Alice's overwrite expiration, that he will certainly execute the logic he intended to.

+The upside to this approach is that it is possible today.
+The two major downsides are the lack of trustlessness and the need to delay new offers on the same contract logic.
+If Alice could overwrite her offer logic quickly after posting her latest offer, she could trick users into sending her Saito which in fact earns them nothing in return on the layer 2.
+Combine this with the ability for malicious would-be buyers to express interest only to never follow through, and Alice could end up stuck waiting for offers to single addresses to expire before she could try to make a new one with a buyer of genuine interest.
+This would also cost Alice transaction fees while costing malicious users posing as buyers nothing material.

+This greatly restricts such an alternative approach to parties who have enough trust not to lock each other into proposing offers which are never fulfilled.
+This approach would not be suitable for public contract markets, but may be acceptable for friends trading NFTs used to peer-2-peer gaming - even still, the urge to expand such communities and trade outside trusted circles will ultimately lead into a territory where public trolling of offers cannot be prevented.

+The approach is still interesting, and may be further ameliorated through trading channels where reputation plays a role; it is often the case in digital markets that deals are made entirely on trust with the party 'going second' having the full ability to scam the other for sometimes tens of thousands of dollars - those deals are made leveraged on reputation.
+In this alternative approach, the risk of a bad deal is reduced all the way down to time wasted waiting for a contract to expire and the fees spent posting it, therefore requiring far less reputation to initiate successful trades.
+There is also the added benefit of all users being able to record and archive these trades as they happen on-chain in order to build reputation profiles for themselves and other users.

+While compelling, this approach still cannot avoid the trade-offs of low throughput and some required trust between parties.
+When mulling over the proposed changes in this SIP, it may be useful to compare this best case alternative with what can be opened up if the SIP is accepted: the ability to use native Saito coin for fully trustless, high throughput layer 2 execution.